 Checking oil levels

-- Pull out the dipstick and wipe with the clean rag for accurate reading.
+- Pull out the dipstick and wipe with the clean rag for an accurate reading.

 - Before inserting the dipstick back, see to it that the cap teeth match the grooves on the tube.